sensedeep/dynamodb-onetable/README.md

 If the `params.follow` is set to true, each item will be re-fetched using the returned results.
 This is useful for KEYS_ONLY secondary indexes where OneTable will use the retrieved keys to fetch all the attributes of the entire item using the primary index.
 This incurs an additional request for each item, but for large data sets, it enables the transparent use of a KEYS_ONLY secondary index which may greatly reduce the size (and cost) of the secondary index.

 The `params.limit` specifies the maximum number of items for DynamoDB to read.
-The `params.start` defines the start point for the returned items.
-It is typically set to the last key returned from previous invocation via the `result.start` property.
+The `params.next` defines the start point for the returned items.
+It is typically set to the last key returned from previous invocation via the `result.next` property.
 Note: the limit is the number of items DynamoDB reads before filtering.

 The `params.maxPages` specifies the maximum number of DynamoDB query requests that OneTable will perform for a single API request.

 If `params.parse` is set to false, the unmodified DynamoDB response will be returned.
 Otherwise the results will be parsed and mapped into a set of Javascript properties.

-If `params.start` is set to a map that contains the primary hash and sort key values for an existing item, the query will commence at that item.
+If `params.next` is set to a map that contains the primary hash and sort key values for an existing item, the query will commence at that item.

 The `params.where` clause may be used to augment the filter expression.
 This will define a FilterExpression and the ExpressionAttributeNames and ExpressionAttributeValues.
 See [Where Clause](#where-clauses) for more details.